Duct Leakage Test in Wenonah, NJ

 How to Properly Seal Ductwork in an Old Home

-Aerosol sealing technology (AeroSeal) reaches interior duct leaks that traditional sealing methods can’t access.
-To implement this method, every vent is covered except one access point.
-The HVAC system is isolated, and a machine is connected to the duct system.
-It pressurizes the ducts and emits a fine aerosolized sealant designed to fill small leaks unreachable with standard sealing.
+Aerosol sealing technology (AeroSeal) gives technicians a way to reach concealed duct leaks without opening walls or ceilings.
+To begin this method, every vent is sealed except for one access opening.
+The HVAC unit is isolated, and a machine is installed onto the duct system.
+It pressurizes the ducts and injects a fine aerosolized sealant that targets small holes and gaps unreachable by traditional sealing methods.

 Common Areas of Duct Leakage